Rashid Bashir: Career

 Rashid Bashir finished his Bachelors in Electrical Engineering in Dec.
 1987 from Texas Tech University, his Masters in Electrical Engineering from Purdue University in 1989, and his Ph.D. from Purdue University in 1992.
 From Oct.
 1992 to Oct.
 1998, he worked at National Semiconductor Corporation in the Analog/Mixed Signal Process Technology Development Group. where he was promoted to Sr. Engineering Manager.
 He joined Purdue in Oct.
 1998 as an Assistant Professor and was later promoted to Professor of Electrical and Computer Engineering and a Courtesy Professor of Biomedical Engineering and Mechanical Engineering.
 He was a visiting Scientist at Massachusetts General Hospital, Cambridge, MA & Research Fellow, Shriner's Hospital for Children, Cambridge, MA from 2006–2012.
 He was also Visiting Professor of Surgery at Harvard Medical School, Cambridge, MA, from 2006 to 2008.
 Since joining the University of Illinois Urbana-Champaign in Oct.
 2007, he was the Abel Bliss Professor of Electrical and Computer Engineering & Bioengineering, Director of the Micro and Nanotechnology Laboratory (a campus-wide clean room facility), and Co-Director of the campus-wide Center for Nanoscale Science and Technology, a "Collaboratory" aimed at facilitating center grants and large initiatives around campus in the area of nanotechnology.
 From 2013 to 2017 he was the department head of Bioengineering at the University of Illinois Urbana–Champaign.
 He is the Grainger Distinguished Chair in Bioengineering, and the 15th Dean of the Grainger College of Engineering at the University of Illinois Urbana–Champaign.

 He was elected to the National Academy of Medicine in 2023. and to the American Academy of Arts and Sciences in 2024.

 Work in industry

-Prior to embarking on a highly successful academic career, he spent six years at National Semiconductor Corporation where he and his group developed and deployed three semiconductor analog process technologies (VIP3, VIP3H, and VIP4H) into manufacturing, and laid the foundations of two other RF BiCMOS technologies.
+Prior to embarking on a successful academic career, he spent six years at National Semiconductor Corporation where he and his group developed and deployed three semiconductor analog process technologies (VIP3, VIP3H, and VIP4H) into manufacturing, and laid the foundations of two other RF BiCMOS technologies.
 His impactful contributions were acknowledged by 25 patents and many achievement awards at National Semiconductor Corporation.